What Is a Loan Broker? How They Help You Find the Right Financing

 Check Credentials

 Ensure that your broker is licensed and has the proper credentials.
-For instance, mortgage brokers should be licensed through the Nationwide Multistate Licensing System (NMLS).
+For instance, mortgage brokers or a mortgage company should be licensed through the Nationwide Multistate Licensing System (NMLS ID).
 For business loans, check for professional affiliations or certifications that demonstrate expertise in the lending market.
+Licensing requirements may vary for commercial versus mortgage lending, so be sure to verify your broker's qualifications.

 Get Referrals and Read Reviews